ARM-software/acle/main/acle.md

 * Added intrinsic for the memcpy family of memory operations (MOPS) at [ssec-MOPS-intrinsics](#memcpy-family-of-operations-intrinsics---mops)
 * Converted document sources from reStructuredText (`.rst`) to Markdown (`.md`).
-The [`pandoc`](https://pandoc.org/) is now used to render the PDF of the specs.
+The tool [`pandoc`](https://pandoc.org/) is now used to render the PDF of the specs.
 The PDF is rendered using the standard layout used in Arm specifications.

 ### References